yoasyo25/career-development-curriculum/module_three/flower_exercise.md

 * “I’m a person who...has experience in creating stories to attract customers.”
 * “I’m a person who...knows how to explain concepts to others in smaller pieces.”

-In this session, you’ll explore who you are from 7 different angles to discover what you want as you start looking for a job. **Because you are not just a software developer now, you are a person who has very specific skills, talents, experience, and goals that make you so much more than a software developer.**
+In this session, you’ll explore who you are from 7 different angles to discover what you want as you start looking for a job. **Because you are not just a software developer now, you are a person who has very specific skills, talents, experience, and goals that make you so much more than *just* a software developer.**

 ### The Seven Petals
 I am a person who…has 7 sides to me: